 When the time comes to put new ideas into place, approach those as opportunities to continue the growth of the library rather than representing those changes as fixing things that were wrong.
-Always try and speak positively about past directors to show that you can build positive community.
+Always try and speak positively about past directors to show respect for what they accomplished.
 Be a model for civility and professionalism.
 Honoring past milestones and improvements will help ensure that your new ideas are incorporated into a view of the library as a dynamic, evolving organization, constantly growing in a positive direction, serving the community better than ever.